zerocost-space/github-autopush/README.md

 ## 🚀 Use Case

-A popular scenario is using this plugin with the free version of Simply Static, enabling automatic deployment of generated static files to Cloudflare Pages.
+A popular scenario is using this plugin with the free version of Simply Static, enabling automatic deployment of generated static files to Cloudflare Pages or GitHub Pages.

 One real-world example is covered in this tutorial: